-This weekend, I made yoghurt panna cotta with finger limes for dinner with a few friends.
-I love this dessert for its simple flavour.
-With just a few ingredients, panna cotta is quick to make, it can be made ahead, and it can be decorated with any number of garnishes.
-I picked up some finger limes from my local market https://farmerandson.com.au recently, and I thought they’d look pretty as a garnish for this dessert, together with baby mint leaves and pomegranate arils.
+The cream can be infused with different flavours, and it can be decorated with any number of toppings.
+I picked up some finger limes from my local market recently, and I thought they’d look pretty as a garnish for this dessert, together with baby mint leaves from my herb garden and pomegranate arils.

 Best wishes,